Moscow supports probe into Bucha killings: Russian embassy | Law-Order

 - India

-The Russian embassy in India on Thursday said Moscow firmly supports bringing to justice the perpetrators of the Bucha killings, alleging that Kyiv was involved in the crime.
+Russia on Thursday said it firmly supports calls for bringing to justice the perpetrators of the Bucha killings, alleging that the crime was the result of a ''false flag'' operation carried out by Ukraine.

-The comments by the Russian embassy incidentally came a day after External Affairs Minister S Jaishankar strongly condemned the killings and said India supports the call for an independent investigation into them.
+The comments by the Russian embassy in Delhi came in the wake of strong condemnation of the killings in Ukrainian town of Bucha by India at the UN Security Council as well as by External Affairs Minister S Jaishankar in Parliament.

 ''The heinous attack in Bucha brings back the nightmares of the Nazi crimes during the Second World War.
 It raised revulsion and condemnation in Russia and India and globally,'' the Russian embassy said in a statement.